mozerpol/dotfiles/neoVim/README.md

 And after this of course `:PlugInstall`.

 ##### What did I use
-In the basic version of this plugin we get folding (I mean something like line wrapping), but nicer is option "fold in a style like python-mode": <br/>
+I used option "fold in a style like python-mode": <br/>
 `let g:vim_markdown_folding_style_pythonic = 1`

 Also for me is more comfortable to change folding level.
 We can set six grades,